Job Market Paper (click here)

 Work in progress

-Banking derivatives and risk taking: the impact of accounting rules on macroeconomics (2025). (draft available soon)
+Banking derivatives and risk taking: the impact of accounting rules on macroeconomics (2025).

 Oil Shocks.
 Have the Conclusions Changed from the Main Structural VAR Models for the Oil Market?
-(2022) (draft available upon request)
+(2022)

 Abstract: The empirical SVAR models of Kilian (2009) and Kilian & Murphy (2012, 2014) are among the most widely used structural approaches to oil-market analysis.
 Recent contributions by Hamilton (2019) and Baumeister & Hamilton (2019, 2020) have raised concerns about the construction of a key data series used by Kilian (2009) and about the treatment of short-run oil-supply elasticity.
 This paper revisits these issues by re-estimating three models using (i) the original series, (ii) Kilian’s (2019) revised reconstruction, and (iii) the Hamilton–Baumeister (2019) monthly proxy.
 The sample is extended by more than a decade, and alternative definitions of the short-run supply elasticity are examined.
 The paper also analyses the implications of the structural decomposition of the real oil price for selected US macroeconomic aggregates.
 The main findings are: (i) the Kilian & Murphy (2012) specification exhibits identification problems when the sample is updated; (ii) conclusions about whether supply or demand shocks primarily drive the real price of oil depend crucially on how the short-run supply elasticity is defined; and (iii) the estimated effects of structural shocks on US macroeconomic aggregates vary markedly across models, raising concerns about which specification should guide business-cycle analysis and about whether tight elasticity bounds should be imposed before auxiliary restrictions are explored.